 If you’re in the US and have lived through a power outage caused by a snowstorm, hurricane, or other weather event, now’s the time to consider getting a back-up generator.
 But which is the best generator to survive a blackout?
 To make the best choice, I’ve dug into the research and come up with the top choices for generators.
-You can read about our unique research process here.

 - Do you even need a generator?